koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 You can see type errors at `createInstance` and `createTextInstance`.
 Let's fix them at first.

-`createIntance` must returns a `Instance`.
-`createTextIntance` must returns a `TextInstance`.

-OK, type errors has gone.
+...implementing

-But the test is still failing.
+OK, But the test is still failing.

 So I imeplement to create a file.
 Let's implement this into `commitMount`.